grough/lilac-modules-vcv/README.md

 the corresponding polyphony channel.
 To completely reset the module's internal state, select _Initialize_ from the module's menu.

-The module's internal state is saved with your patch file, meaning that accumulated values will be retained across Rack sessions.
+The module's internal state is saved with the patch file, meaning that accumulated values will be retained across Rack sessions.
+This can be disabled by toggling "Save sum with patch" in the module's menu.

 ## Comparator